This is

 Our Story...

 We are proud of our story.
 Over the past twenty years Snug has achieved a lot.
-We love what we do and are satisfied with what we have achieved for our clients.
+We love what we do and are satisfied with what we have achieved on behalf of our clients.
 Critically, we are still hungry to press on...

 Snug started small, believing that those who are faithful in the small things will go on to do greater things.
 This has proved to be the case.

-While building Shechem, Paul and his then builder, Ben Chainey, decided to do a few more developments.
+While building Shechem, Paul and his then builder, Ben Chainey, decided to do a few more developments together.
 It was a great way to learn the business and threw them both in at the deep end.
 They delivered several of their own property developments and sold their last unit in July 2007.
-This turned out to be good timing, only a few weeks before the start of the credit crunch.
-They determined to focus on the now fast-growing architecture business.
+This turned out to be good timing, being only a few weeks before the start of the credit crunch.
+They determined to focus on the now fast-growing architecture business, focusing primarily on solving the housing crisis.
+This remains a key priority for the business.

 Shechem

 Like many young architects, establishing their practice, Paul taught architecture part time.
 Unlike most, Paul led on the creation of the first Civil Engineering and Architecture M.Eng at the University of Southampton.
 This was a ground-breaking course that provided an academic pathway into both disciplines.
 Amongst the first cohort of graduates was Mike Worthington.
-He came to work for us and, some ten years later became Snug’s third director.
+He came to work for us as a graduate and, some ten years later, became Snug’s third director, moving on in 2023 to set up on his own.
+This synthesis between architecture and engineering continues to infuse our approach to design.

 Paul at a Schools Workshop